RTÉ Pulse: History

 Irish trade unions have announced they are supporting RTÉ Pulse's DJs in their push for pay equality at RTÉ.
 The management of RTÉ indicated that Pulse's presenters would be paid by the end of 2016.
 In September 2017, after this promised had not been kept, the NUJ publicly came out in support of DJs on RTÉ Pulse and the other digital radio stations at RTÉ.

 On 6 November 2019, RTÉ management announced that, as part of a major cost-saving program, all its digital radio stations would be closed, including RTÉ Pulse.
 In March 2021, it was announced that the station would remain on air via Saorview, cable and online streaming, but the DAB network would close at the end of the month.

+In November 2025, it was announced that Pulse's last broadcast day would be 31 December.

 Programming

-The schedule is designed to be stranded in its approach to fulfilling its remit of representing all genres of dance music.
-It also airs specialist live shows such as: The Drop with Aifric O Connell, which plays the most blogged about and brand new music; Back2Basics, the all vinyl show, presented by Simon Palmer, which is believed to be the only vinyl show aired by a state broadcaster globally; as well as content from the Red Bull Music Academy.
+The schedule was designed to be stranded in its approach to fulfilling its remit of representing all genres of dance music.
+It also aired specialist live shows such as: The Drop with Aifric O Connell, which plays the most blogged about and brand new music; Back2Basics, the all-vinyl show, presented by Simon Palmer, which is believed to be the only vinyl show aired by a state broadcaster globally; as well as content from the Red Bull Music Academy.

-Sunday's scheduling draws very much from the eclectic styles of dance music and features soul, dubstep, and drum and bass.
+Sunday's scheduling drew very much from the eclectic styles of dance music and featured soul, dubstep, and drum and bass.

-The station also does outside broadcasts, such as from the Life Festival in 2013.
-As well as airing music from many international live events during the Re-LIVE show.
+The station also did outside broadcasts, such as from the Life Festival in 2013, as well as airing music from many international live events during the Re-LIVE show.

-The majority of broadcast come from RTÉ main studios in Dublin; however, the service also uses RTÉ facilities from all around the country and overseas.
-There are regular weekly live shows from the Cork, Limerick and Belfast studios.
-The service regularly broadcasts live from the RTÉ or BBC studios in London.

-The latest show being by singer songwriter and producer Femmepop aka Margaret O’Sullivan who does two shows per month featuring only the best in underground female producers and DJs.
+The majority of broadcasts came from RTÉ main studios in Dublin; however, the service also used RTÉ facilities from all around the country and overseas.
+There were regular weekly live shows from the Cork, Limerick and Belfast studios.
+The service regularly broadcast live shows from the RTÉ or BBC studios in London, the latest being by singer-songwriter and producer Femmepop aka Margaret O'Sullivan who does two shows per month featuring only the best in underground female producers and DJs.
 Femmepop is based in London but originally hails from Cork.